vmtenorio/vue-task-list/README.md

 Vue.js is a powerful library that allows you to easily respond to user input in real-time.
 In this article, we have covered here the specifics of the communication between a hierarchy of components.
 This allows us to store the data in the most convenient way to manipulate it.
 But this is just one of Vue's features.
 If you want to find out more, refer to [the documentation](https://vuejs.org/v2/guide/) or some of the tutorials available online (I found useful the free introduction course in [vueschool.io](https://vueschool.io/courses/vuejs-3-fundamentals)).

+Thank you for reading!
 Hope this post was useful for you.
 If you have any comments or suggestions, or you just want to let me know something, feel free to do so in the comments section of the post.